moritzgamperl/informrisk-lora-node/README.md

 ## Payload

 The payload is defined automatically from the Packet_Designator.
 Depending on the availabe/functional sensors, the Packet_Designator is defined.
-This futhermore automatically decides the information to be sent through the LORA network.
+This futhermore automatically decides the information to be sent through the LoRa network.
 The information carried by the Packet_Designator is shown below:
 <!---
 Todo: Upload a table indicating the information passed through the network.
 Payload distribution should be indicated.
 -->

 ## Downlink commands

-Downlink commands can be enable to allow changes in the general_config file through the LORA network.
+Downlink commands can be enable to allow changes in the general_config file through the LoRa network.
 As of now, changes can be made only to the measurement interval.
 This section can be found under parse commands in the main file.
 1. **commands[i]** - Parameter variable that needs to be changed.
 2. **value[i]** - The value to which the parameter passed through command[i] should be changed to.